 Bradley Grant Kitchen, 41, entered a plea to conspiracy to commit mail and wire fraud in U.S. District Court.
 In exchange for his guilty plea, federal prosecutors have agreed to drop 18 other counts in an indictment.

-When sentenced, Kitchen faces a statutory maximum of 20 years in federal prison, however prosecutors have agreed to recommend a lower sentenced based on Kitchen's acceptance of responsibility.
+When sentenced, Kitchen faces a statutory maximum of 20 years in federal prison; however, prosecutors have agreed to recommend a lower sentence based on Kitchen's acceptance of responsibility.

-Prosecutors allege that Kitchen and five others with ties to the Utah County real-estate industry, formed a network to obtain a series of loans on properties at Provo's posh River Bottoms area.
+Prosecutors allege that Kitchen and five others with ties to the Utah County real-estate industry formed a network to obtain a series of loans on properties at Provo's posh River Bottoms area.
 The group then inflated the market values of the properties.
-Kitchen said he worked with co-defendant David R. Bolick and the two agreed to conduct property purchases through Bolick's company, Home Owners Group (HOG), backed up by another of Bolick's companies, Paragon Investment Group (PIG).
+Kitchen said he worked with co-defendant David R. Bolick, and the two agreed to conduct property purchases through Bolick's company, Home Owners Group, backed up by another of Bolick's companies, Paragon Investment Group.
 The two then purchased properties using false statements on loan applications and using false appraisals to inflate the market values of properties.